Mmaz1988/xle-glueworkbench-interface/README.md

 - `grammars_concept/glue-basic-semparser_ND.lfg`:
 A proof-of-concept grammar that uses the semantic parser functionality of the GSWB to derive semantic representations based on Neo-Davidsonian event semantics
 - `grammars_concept/glue-basic-drt.lfg`:
 A proof-of-concept grammar that uses the Prolog-mode of the GSWB to produce semantic representations based on Boxer-style lambda-DRT.
-This grammar requires additional files from the Boxer system (Bos, 2015), which we cannot make available ourselves
 - `testfile.lfg`:
 A small testsuite